 TOSINI’S FILM WILL BE MADE

 Funding for Bocche Cucite has been found

 A press conference by the director

-Yesterday morning, in Milan, where the crew were supposed to resume work, Tosini stressed the point that the impasse has already been overcome.
-In other words the Communist group, rather than find themselves implicated in this affair, preferred to hand over everything it has already provided, including the 30 million (lira) for the footage already shot.
-The rest of the funding will be put up by the very same director, one of the actors (Ezio Sancrotti: Rovoletti in ‘Bandits in Milan’) and the Swiss producer, Santos Schweigr.
+Yesterday morning in Milan, where the crew were supposed to resume work, Tosini stressed the point that the impasse has already been overcome.
+In other words the Communist group preferred to hand over everything it has already provided rather than find themselves implicated in this affair.
+This includes 30 million (lira) for the footage already shot.
+The rest of the funding will be put up by the very same director, one of the actors (Ezio Sancrotti: Rovoletti in ‘Bandits in Milan’) and a Swiss producer, Santos Schweigr.

 (Thanks to Renato for providing the original scan)

 The Super 8 version released by Universal Cine – Roma (below) contains the uncensored print, including roughly a minute of footage missing from the TV version.

 All credit for the restoration of the Super8 telecine to Stefano (telecine), Michael (digital restoration)